StephHjar/dublin-book-club/README.md

 [View the live project here.](https://stephhjar.github.io/dublin-book-club/)

 This is the home page for the Dublin Book Club, a fiction book club for adults of all ages based in Dublin.
-The goal of the website is to provide the user with information about the club, including when it was founded, previous books, a photo gallery, testimonials from current members, and form to register your attendance at the next meeting.
+The goal of the website is to provide the user with information about the club, including when it was founded, previous books, a photo gallery, testimonials from current members, and a form to register your attendance at the next meeting.
 It was designed to be responsive and accessible across all devices.

 ![image showing the home page across 4 different screen sizes](assets/readme/responsive.webp)